jpgsantos/Subcellular_workflow/Docs/Scripts.rst

 Scripts
 =======

-In this workflow we use three MATLAB scripts:
+In this workflow we use three MATLAB&trade; scripts:

 - Run_main - Runs the analysis predetermined in the settings file
 - Reproduce_analysis - Re-runs the analysis saved in a results file